Childhood and Education Journey of Ric Flair in Timeline

 August 28, 1971: Marriage to Leslie Goodman

 On August 28, 1971, Ric Flair married his first wife, Leslie Goodman.
-They had two children, Megan and David.
+They later had two children before divorcing in 1983.

-In the winter of 1971, Ric Flair began training as a professional wrestler with Verne Gagne at Gagne's wrestling camp outside Minneapolis, alongside other wrestlers.
+In the winter of 1971, Ric Flair trained as a professional wrestler with Verne Gagne at his first wrestling camp outside Minneapolis.

-On October 4, 1975, Ric Flair was involved in a serious plane crash in Wilmington, North Carolina, which nearly ended his career.
-He broke his back in three places.
+On October 4, 1975, Ric Flair was involved in a serious plane crash in Wilmington, North Carolina, that nearly ended his career due to a broken back.
+Doctors initially told him he would never wrestle again.

 August 27, 1983: Marriage to Elizabeth Harrell

 On August 27, 1983, Ric Flair married his second wife, Elizabeth Harrell.
-Jim Crockett Jr. served as the best man at the wedding.
-They had two children, Ashley and Reid.
+Jim Crockett Jr. served as the best man for the wedding.
+They had two children and later divorced in 2006.

-In 2000, Ric Flair explored the possibility of running for governor of North Carolina, but never filed the necessary papers.
+In 2000, Ric Flair explored the possibility of running for governor of North Carolina, but he never filed the papers.
+Jesse Ventura stated that he urged Flair not to run, after Flair mentioned he'd received 143 speeding tickets.

 In 2000, Richard Reid Fliehr, Ric Flair's adoptive father, passed away.

-In December 2005, arrest warrants were issued for Ric Flair after a road rage incident in Charlotte, North Carolina, where he allegedly grabbed a motorist by the neck and damaged his vehicle.
-He was charged with two misdemeanors.
+In December 2005, arrest warrants were issued for Ric Flair after a road rage incident in Charlotte, North Carolina.
+He was charged with injury to personal property and simple assault and battery after allegedly grabbing a motorist by the neck and damaging his vehicle.
+The wrestler Edge later ridiculed the incident on WWE programming.

 May 27, 2006: Marriage to Tiffany VanDemark

-On May 27, 2006, Ric Flair married his third wife, Tiffany VanDemark, who was a fitness competitor.
+On May 27, 2006, Ric Flair married his third wife, Tiffany VanDemark.
+Tiffany filed for divorce from Flair in 2008.

 In September 2007, Ric Flair opened a financial business called Ric Flair Finance.

 On March 31, 2008, Ric Flair delivered his farewell address on Raw.
-Many current and retired superstars came out to thank him, including Shawn Michaels, the Four Horsemen, Ricky Steamboat, Harley Race, and Chris Jericho, followed by The Undertaker and Vince McMahon.
-The fans gave Flair a standing ovation.
+Many current and retired superstars came out to thank Flair, including Shawn Michaels, The Four Horsemen, Ricky Steamboat, Harley Race, Chris Jericho, The Undertaker, and Vince McMahon.

-In July 2008, Ric Flair Finance filed for bankruptcy.
+In July 2008, Ric Flair Finance, the financial business opened by Flair in 2007, filed for bankruptcy.

 In the 2008 presidential election, Ric Flair declared his support for the Republican presidential candidate Mike Huckabee.